-Several steps are required to program the AD9164 to the proper operating state after the device is powered up.
+A number of steps is required to program the AD9161/AD9162 to the proper operating state after the device is powered up.
 This sequence is divided into several steps, and is listed in Table 42, Table 43, and Table 44, along with an explanation of the purpose of each step.
 Private registers are reserved but must be written for proper operation.
 Blank cells in Table 42 to Table 44 mean that the value depends on the result as described in the description column.

-The AD9164 is calibrated at the factory as part of the automatic test program.
-The configure DAC start-up sequence loads the factory calibration coefficients, as well as configures some parameters that optimize the performance of the DAC and the

-DAC clock DLL (see Table 42).
+The AD9161/AD9162 are calibrated at the factory as part of the automatic test program.
+The configure DAC start-up sequence loads the factory calibration coefficients, as well as configures some parameters that optimize the performance of the DAC and the DAC clock DLL (see Table 42).
 Run this sequence whenever the DAC is powered down or reset.